stevekwan/best-practices/javascript/gotchas.md

 The first option is bad because it declares a function like a variable, but without the `var` keyword.
 Read the above point to understand why that's bad...it gets created as a global function!

 The second option is better, and is properly scoped, but it leads to a slightly more complicated syntax once you get into closures.
-It can also cause your code to behave in ways you may not expect due to [JavaScript variable hoisting][javascript:hoisting].
+It can also cause your code to behave in ways you may not expect due to [JavaScript variable hoisting][javascript-hoisting].

 The third option is almost the best, causes the fewest problems, and is syntactically consistent with the rest of your variables.